-You can propagate pittosporum plant by seed, but growing pittosporum from cuttings is relatively easy and better.
+You can propagate pittosporum plant by seeds, but growing pittosporum from cuttings is relatively easy and better.
 Our advice is to buy a plant from a nursery.

 For this, take several cuttings of about 8 – 15 cm and plant them in a pot filled with starting mix.
 You can also dip them in rooting hormone before planting.

-If your soil is heavy, dig a hole large enough (one meter in all directions) and mix 1/3 coarse sand, 1/3 compost and slow release fertilizer in it.
-For planting in a pot using good quality light potting mix is optimal.
+If your soil is heavy, dig a hole large enough (one meter in all directions) and mix 1/3 coarse sand, 1/3 compost and slow-release fertilizer in it.
+For planting in a pot, using a good quality light potting mix is optimal.

 For a hedge, grow medium-sized varieties and space them about 1 m apart.

 Carefully take out the plant from the pot without damaging the roots.
 Remove some soil around rootball gently and plant it at the same depth as it was grown previously.
 Water the plant thoroughly and regularly until it establishes.

 Pittosporums are fundamentally outdoor plants but can also be grown at home in the partial sun.
 Plant Pittosporum outside near a sheltered position so that it is not subjected to warm and cold currents or wind.

-Soil should be well drained, loamy and slightly acidic to neutral.
+Soil should be well-drained, loamy, and slightly acidic to neutral in nature.

 Pittosporum care is simple, but if you’re growing it in a cooler zone, you should know its minimum temperature tolerance is variable, depending on the cultivar you’re growing.

 Feed the plant with a balanced slow-release fertilizer in spring.
 Follow label directions for dosage rates to avoid over-fertilization.

 Mulching the plant in spring with composted leaves or aged manure is also beneficial.

-Pittosporum plant requires regular light trimming and pruning to keep it in shape, size, and appearance.
-Use sharp scissors to cut off damaged, dying or diseased branches from the bush.
-If you want to do heavy pruning do when its blooming period ends.
+Pittosporum plant requires regular light trimming and pruning to remain in your desired shape, size, and appearance.
+Use sharp scissors to cut off damaged, dying, or diseased branches from the bush.
+If you want to do heavy pruning, do when its blooming period ends.

 Pests and Diseases

 No serious disease affects pittosporum plants but regularly inspect for pests like aphids, red spider mite, cushion scale, and pittosporum suckers.